Yale-EEB723/finalproject/README.md

 ## Introduction

 This is a final project for the [Comparative Genomics](https://github.com/Yale-EEB723/syllabus) seminar in the spring of 2019.
+This project aims to study the evolution of immune and echolocation genes in bats.
+Further, I will perform a trait analysis to understand the evolution of foraging types and migratory behavior across the bat clade.

 This project (a very brief, ie 1-2 sentence, overview of the project)...

 ## The goal